 Mackenzie, Gekoski and Knox (2006) explored the effects of age and gender differences on help-seeking attitudes.
-According to their findings, the elderly, especially females, exhibited a more positive health-seeking behaviour, which is also in contrast with the current study.
+According to their findings. the elderly, especially females, exhibited a more positive health-seeking behaviour, which is also in contrast with the current study.
 The researchers of the previous study combined marital status and education, with age and gender influencing their intents to search for expert psychological help more, but the present study, which used students within the age brackets of 18 to above 30 years, focused on age, gender and geographical location as the demographic variables, excluding marital status.

 Like the present study, some previous studies on gender variations in health-seeking behaviour focused on university students.
-In Singapore, Ang et al. (2004) reported that females have more positive overall attitudes towards professional help-seeking.
-Ang et al.'s finding was confirmed in the context of Turkey by Atik and Yaltyn (2011).
-A similar finding was reported in India by Arshad et al. (2012), who observed that gender substantially help-seeking behaviour among university students, with the female students having more positive attitudes about going for expert counselling.
+In Singapore, Ang et al. (2004) reported that females have more positive overall attitudes towards professional new sector of the sector of the